AndresRubianoM/BasicWebScrapping-/README.md

 # BasicWebScrapping-
-Basic web scrapping of differents webs using BeautifulSoup, Selenium and APIs.
+Basic web scrapping of differents webs using BeautifulSoup, Selenium, Scarpy and APIs.